...

 Recommended Safe Storage Practices:

-FAQ: Common Questions About Formula Containers & Dispenser Bottles:
+Common Questions About Formula Containers & Dispenser Bottles

 A: No. It’s safest to prepare formula only when needed.
 Once mixed, it should be consumed within 2 hours or refrigerated for up to 24 hours, following CDC guidelines.

-Q4: Should I use both a container and a dispenser bottle?
+Q: Should I use both a formula container and a dispenser bottle?

 A: Yes.
 Most BPA-free plastic and glass containers are dishwasher-safe, but always check the manufacturer’s care instructions.